BithreenGirlen/DxLibSpineViewer/README.md

 │  └ ...
 ├ shared-src
 │  ├ deps
-│  │  ├ dxlib // static libraries and headers of DxLib
+│  │  ├ dxlib // static libraries and headers of DxLib for VC
 │  │  │  └ ...
 │  │  ├ spine-c-x.x // sources and headers of spine-c x.x
 │  │  │  ├ include